How to Publish

 Write Your Break

-Summarize it in ~800 words using clear, jargon-free language.
+Summarize it in clear, jargon-free language.
 Think: explaining your work to a smart friend over coffee.
+Format and style live in the Writing Guidelines.

 Submission Requirements